a-patel/LiteXCache/docs/InMemory.md

 Very simple configuration in advanced ways.
 Purpose of this package is to bring a new level of ease to the developers who deal with InMemory Cache integration with their system.

+Note: When you use this library, it means that you will handle the memory of current server.

 ## Basic Usage